Page last updated:

 The following types of PCF certificates require planned rotation:

 Ops Manager Root CA: The Ops Manager root CA issues other certificates that PCF uses.
-The root CA can be a Pivotal-generated CA or your own custom CA. For more information about viewing the root CAs for Ops Manager, see Listing the Root Certificate Authorities.
+The root CA can be a Pivotal-generated CA or your own custom CA. The Ops Manager root CA expires four years after creation.
+For more information about viewing the root CAs for Ops Manager, see Listing the Root Certificate Authorities.

 Non-configurable Certificates: Non-configurable certificates are leaf certificates either created by a CA stored in Ops Manager, or created and stored by CredHub and managed by Ops Manager calls to the CredHub API.
 Non-configurable certificates are issued directly by the Ops Manager root CA, or by intermediate CAs in a chain of trust originated by the root CA. Non-configurable certificates expire after two years.
 For more information about about viewing non-configurable leaf certificates, see Getting Information About Certificates for Products.
 For more information about generating non-configurable leaf certificates, see Generating New Certificates.